 2. You have log into your PayPal account, entering the four-digit Member Number associated with the $1.95 USD charge listed in your credit card statement.
 After the Member Number has been successfully entered, a $1.95 USD bonus is deducted from the next payment sent.

 This is PayPal’s method of verifying that a credit card account belongs to a PayPal member.
-As a result, because most statements only arrive once a month, it may take up to a month for a first-time user to be able to pay out/send larger sums (over £500, for instance).
+As a result, because most statements only arrive once a month, it may take up to a month for a first-time user to be able to pay out/send larger sums (over £500, for instance).return to the index

 PayPal’s behaviour regarding bank accounts

-PayPal will freeze any registered user's bank account registered with them, if PayPal decides that there may be any sort of fraudulent activity, including inward payments from a fraudulent account or credit card.
+PayPal could freeze any registered user's bank account registered with them, if PayPal decides that there may be any sort of fraudulent activity, including inward payments from a fraudulent account or credit card.

 Thus, if possible, PayPal users should not register using their principal bank account, but with a subsidiary account holding only limited funds, so that their main bank account would not be frozen.
 If this is not feasible, try to only keep limited funds in the registered bank account.